-In this section, we will create a choropleth map of military spending per country as a percentage of their gross domestic product (GDP), as shown in Figure 8.40.
+In this section, we will create a choropleth map of healthcare spending per country as a percentage of their gross domestic product (GDP), as shown in Figure 8.52.
 Remember that choropleth maps work best when we normalize the data to show relative, rather than absolute, numbers.
-Creating a map of total military spending per country would not be very meaningful, as larger nations tend to have larger economies, so we’ll base our map on the percentage of their economy that is spent on the military.
+Creating a map of total health spending per country would not be very meaningful, as larger nations tend to have larger economies, so we’ll base our map on the percentage of their economy that is spent on healthcare.

-- Open the Military Spending by Nation as Percent of GDP data in Google Sheets, which we downloaded from the World Bank.
+- Open the Healthcare Spending by Nation as Percent of GDP data in Google Sheets, which we downloaded from the World Bank.
 Examine the data and the notes.

 Good maps often require cleaning up messy data as described in Chapter 5.
 In our spreadsheet we removed rows for nations that did not report any data.
 Tableau Public recognizes many different types of geographic names (such as cities and nations), so we will rely on the tool to deal with any spelling issues and properly place all of them on the map.

 In the Google Sheet, go to File > Download and select Comma-Separated Values (CSV) format to save the data to your local computer.

 Launch Tableau Public.
 When you first open it, you will see the Connect menu on the left-hand side that displays file formats you can upload.
 Choose the Text file format and upload the healthcare spending CSV data file you’ve just downloaded in the previous step.

 Note: Tableau lets you access data directly from Google Sheets that live in your Drive using Connect > To a Server option.
 So instead of downloading a CSV file in step 2, you could have made a copy of the sheet, and connected to it directly.